macca717/Overwatch/docs/user_guide.md

 ## Overview

 This application is designed to detect small movements of a subject in bed during sleeping hours that could be an epilectic seizure.
 This is achieved by viewing the subject via a web camera and analysing the video for movement.
-If the detected movement exceeds three (3) minutes in length then an audible alarm is sounded from the computer running the application and a message is sent via the Telegram messaging service.
+If the detected movement exceeds five (5) minutes in length then an audible alarm is sounded from the computer running the application and a message is sent via the Telegram messaging service.
 The application is controlled via a tablet or phone running a modern web browser.
 The application can also be used to keep track of seizure events by allowing them to be recorded and viewed later.
 This data is used to provide an overview of seizure activity such as frequency and average duration.